GAME STUDIO · AGES 12–179 WEEKS

 2

-Camera and teamwork
+Camera & teamwork

 A camera that follows two players at once, shared lives, and rescuing a fallen teammate.